Carrícola, Spain: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and F. It's important that you find the right kind.
-A lot of adapters available are just plug changers and require your devices to change the voltage themselves.
-If your electronics can't do that they could burn up.
-This one should be sufficient for most places.
+A plug adapter that supports outlet types C and F. Take care to get the right type.
+The vast majority of adapters on sale are simply plug changers and expect your devices to change the voltage themselves.
+If your devices can't do that they could burn up.
+This one should be sufficient for most locations.

 March